Constraining extra dimensions using observations of black hole quasi-normal modes

-Under this assumption, for reasonable values of the tidal charge parameter $q$, the radial and the angular part of the gravitational perturbation also separates, identical to the Kerr-Newman spacetime \cite{Berti:2005eb}, which allows us to determine the QNMs of the background BH spacetime.
+Under this assumption, for reasonable values of the tidal charge parameter $q$, the radial and the angular part of the gravitational perturbation also separates, identical but very different in spirit to the Kerr-Newman spacetime \cite{Berti:2005eb}.
+This allows us to determine the QNMs of the background BH spacetime under perturbations.
 It is worth mentioning that this also ensures the separability of generic spin `s' perturbation.

 Given the separability of a generic spin `s' perturbation $\Psi_{s}(t,r,\theta,\phi)$, it follows that the perturbation can be decomposed into temporal, radial, angular and azimuthal part as,

 where, $\ell$ is the angular momentum and $m$ is its z-component, such that $m\in (-\ell,-\ell+1,\cdots,\ell-1,\ell)$, and $\omega$ is the QNM frequency.
 Substituting the above spin `s' perturbation into the linearized gravitational field equations, the separated radial perturbation $R_{\ell m}(r)$ and the angular perturbation $S_{\ell m}(\theta)$ satisfies the following equations on the braneworld BH spacetime,